thriveweb/davis-legal/content/pages/faq.md

       * paper and other suitable waste is recycled.

-      Please consider the environment when briefing Rob and attempt, wherever possible, to supply briefs in digital form.
+      He asks that you please consider the environment when briefing Rob, and attempt wherever possible, to supply briefs in digital form.

-      If paper briefs are supplied then please use double sided printing (where possible) and minimise the use of packaging that cannot be recycled.
+      If paper briefs are to be supplied then please use double sided printing (where possible) and minimise the use of packaging that cannot be recycled.
-    title: Environmental protection and carbon neutrality
+    title: Rob's policy on carbon emissions and environment protection?
 more:
   buttonLink: /contact/
   buttonText: contact rob